Configuring push notifications (React Native)

 });

-In the mobile application, you must set encryption to true in the notifications settings.
+In the application, you must set encryption to true in the SDK initializer or in the SDK settings.

 Synerise.Initializer()